Edited by: Keri Stooksbury

 DFW Airport Layout

-The terminals are shaped as semicircles, apart from terminal D, with parking lots, ground transportation and pre-security departure and arrival facilities situated on the inside of the semicircle.
+The terminals are shaped like semicircles, apart from Terminal D, with parking lots, ground transportation, and pre-security departure and arrival facilities situated on the inside of the semicircle.
 The departure gates and Skylink train are located post-security on the outside of the semicircle where only ticketed passengers are permitted.